 Publish Quality Content

 You should never publish anything except quality content.
 You need to get your message out there consistently.
-Online and off, the more content you publish, the more places your name can be found, and the quicker you are viewed as a market influence.
+Online and offline, the more content you publish, the more places your name can be found, and the quicker you are viewed as an influencer.

 Publish Off-Line Content